SINGAPORE - Workers and employers in the retail sector have welcomed the progressive wages being studied by the Government.

 E-commerce platform Qoo10 is also uncertain about how the PWM would affect its business if implemented.
 "The e-commerce industry is still growing, and we do not have a concrete benchmark on the wages," its spokesman said.

-Yesterday, Senior Minister of State for Manpower Zaqy Mohamad told reporters the Tripartite Workgroup on Lower-Wage Workers that he chairs will study how to include e-commerce players in its discussions.
+On Tuesday (Feb 23), Senior Minister of State for Manpower Zaqy Mohamad told reporters the Tripartite Workgroup on Lower-Wage Workers that he chairs will study how to include e-commerce players in its discussions.

 After visiting the Adidas store at Jewel Changi Airport to better understand how to uplift low-wage workers in retail, Mr Zaqy said doing so will take a "whole-of-society effort".